 Why is it that people are not as responsive to push marketing as they used to be?
 The simple answer is that consumer behavior has evolved.
 Today, a customer’s journey is longer and non-linear.
 They are no longer buying anything off the shelf merely after having read or seen an ad.

-According to a study by Google and CEB, titled The Digital Evolution in B2B Marketing” customers reported to being nearly 60 percent through the sales process before engaging a sales rep, regardless of price point.
+According to a study by Google and CEB, titled “The Digital Evolution in B2B Marketing” customers reported being nearly 60 percent through the sales process before engaging a sales rep, regardless of price point.
 More accurately, 57 percent of the sales process just disappeared.”
-This clearly suggests that they prefer to take their own sweet time to research and then decide if they want to buy from a brand at all.
+This suggests that they prefer to take their own sweet time to research and then decide if they want to buy from a brand at all.

-Does That Mean Push Marketing Is Really Dead?
+Does That Mean Push Marketing Is Dead?

 It can help you overcome your biggest challenge of generating traffic and quality leads.
 Brands like Nike and Dunkin Donuts, among numerous others, are proof that a combination strategy pays off.
 They advertise heavily offline as they do online.

 It is the top of the funnel where people are aware of their problems and still looking for solutions.
-Considering, your brand is unheard and unknown, it works best if you begin with push strategy.
+Considering your brand is unheard and unknown, it works best if you begin with a push strategy.
 You will be able to get people curious and create a demand for your product.

 Start with a classic push marketing strategy i.e. run a PPC campaign and purchase ads but not without a plan.
-By that we mean, you need to do your homework and figure out where your prospects hangout (LinkedIn, Facebook, Google, Twitter, SlideShare etc).
+By that we mean, you need to do your homework and figure out where your prospects hang out (LinkedIn, Facebook, Google, Twitter, SlideShare, etc).
 Only then should you target your future customers.
 In fact, you can also think of affiliate marketing and push people from other connected or complimenting businesses towards you.

 Pro Tip: For more interactive content ideas and examples you can use our Idea Generator Tool!